NEW BRUNSWICK, NJ - Rutgers is selling a portion of Camp Kilmer, a large swath of land with a storied past that the school purchased in the 1960s.

 The university's Board of Governors passed a resolution at its meeting on Wednesday to allow the sale of the land to move forward.

 According to the resolution, Rutgers entered into negotiations with "a party" interested in purchasing a portion of Rutgers' "vacant land holdings."
 The land is situated on the east side of Cedar Lane in Edison.
 According to the resolution, the tract of land is identified as surplus.

-TAPinto New Brunswick reached out to a Rutgers spokesperson seeking to discover the identity of the buyer, the price tag on the land and the amount of the 1,600 square miles tract that will be sold.
+TAPinto New Brunswick reached out to a Rutgers spokesperson seeking to discover the identity of the buyer, the price tag on the land and the amount of the 1,600-acre tract that will be sold.

 "Rutgers is currently under negotiation to sell surplus property no longer deemed of value to our core mission," the spokesperson responded via email.
 "Details will be made public upon sale finalization and execution of a contract."

 Camp Kilmer, which was named after New Brunswick native, poet and soldier Joyce Kilmer, was home to history for the past eight decades.